DIJIT: A Robotic Head for an Active Observer: Introduction

 Biomimetic systems in robotics, including stereo heads that mimic human binocular stereoscopic systems, are a popular area of study for improving existing systems and evaluating visual theories.
 The development of active stereo heads has a long history, tracing back to the early 1970's~\cite{tenenbaum_laboratory_1971, moravec_stanford_1983}.
-To have a robotic system that fully encompasses the human visual system, many properties must be considered, including the degrees of freedom of the cameras, the kinematic structure including the inter-camera baseline, and the speeds and ranges of camera motion.
-The size and weight of the device come into play when performing a task that involves the requirement to move around in 3D space, especially when mounted on a mobile robotic platform.
+To have a robotic system that fully encompasses the human visual system, many properties must be considered, including the DOF of the cameras, the kinematic structure including the inter-camera baseline (the distance between the two camera centers), and the speeds and ranges of camera motion.
+The size and weight of the device come into play when performing a task that involves movement in 3D space, especially when mounted on a mobile robotic platform.
 Existing robotic heads fall short in one or more of these aspects, often with designs relying on large and heavy metal frames and incorporating large inter-camera baselines.
-Very few existing heads encompass all the necessary degrees of freedom, and even fewer report on their performance in the literature in a concrete way.
-To the best of our knowledge, DIJIT is the first robotic head with a baseline and degrees of mechanical freedom similar to those of humans (three degrees of freedom for each camera and three for the neck), in addition to four optical degrees of freedom for each camera.
+Very few existing heads encompass all the necessary DOF, and even fewer authors detail their performance.
+To the best of our knowledge, DIJIT is the first robotic head with baseline and mechanical DOF similar to those of humans (three DOF for each camera and three for the neck), in addition to four optical DOF for each camera.

-Here, DIJIT's ability to perform in a manner similar to humans is evaluated in terms of its ability to execute a saccade, the most frequent voluntary human eye movement, occurring 2-3 times per second~\cite{saccadeFrequency}, making it essential for biological active vision.
+Here, DIJIT's ability to perform similarly to humans is evaluated in terms of its ability to execute a saccade, the most frequent voluntary human eye movement, occurring 2-3 times per second~\cite{saccadeFrequency}, making it essential for biological active vision.
 DIJIT attains over 85\% of the peak saccade speed relative to human performance and has an accuracy comparable with human performance.
 A supplementary video demonstrates DIJIT in operation.

 The remainder of this paper is organized as follows.
 Section~\ref{related_work} reviews the characteristics of existing robotic heads.
 Section~\ref{design} describes DIJIT's mechanical, hardware, and software design.
 Section~\ref{sec:saccade} describes an approach to saccade control using DIJIT.
 This approach takes advantage of the mechanical and visual properties of the head.
 Section~\ref{experiments} provides experimental results on executing saccades on DIJIT.
 Finally, Section~\ref{sec:review} summarizes the paper and describes ongoing and planned future work with DIJIT.